 7.18 The LDS in place at the start of the monitoring period was "Issue 9" (approved in July 2016) and can be viewed on the council's website www.oldham.gov.uk.
-Preparation of the GMSF has resulted in a delay of the Local Plan against the LDS timetable.
-A LDS update will be published in due course.
+A new LDS (Issue 10) was published part way through the monitoring period and took effect in January 2020.
+The council will continue to ensure that the LDS is kept up to date to reflect any changes in the timetable of development plan profiles.